mitjafelicijan/crep/README.md

 > [!IMPORTANT]
 > `crep` was built for fun and is not intended for real use.
 I made it to learn
-> Tree-sitter and to have fun.
+> Tree-sitter how searching over files works.

 ## Features